mdmparis/defense-finder/README.md

 # Documentation DefenseFinder

 DefenseFinder is a program to systematically detect known anti-phage systems.
 DefenseFinder uses Macsyfinder.

-For more details regarding several MacsyFinder options and details, go here.
+If you are using DefenseFinder please cite
+- "Systematic and quantitative view of the antiviral arsenal of prokaryotes" bioRxiv *Tesson F., Hervé A. , Touchon M., d’Humières C., Cury J., Bernheim A.*
+- "MacSyFinder: A Program to Mine Genomes for Molecular Systems with an Application to CRISPR-Cas Systems."
+PloS one 2014 *Abby S., Néron B.,Ménager H., Touchon M. Rocha EPC.*
+## DefenseFinder Models

+This repository contains MacSyFinder models allowing for a systematic search of anti-phage systems, that contribute to the DefenseFinder tool.

+The repo is formatted according to [MacSyData guidelines](https://macsyfinder.readthedocs.io/en/latest/modeler_guide/index.html) and synchronized with [macsy-models repository](https://github.com/macsy-models) to be available in macsydata.

-## Installing DefenseFinder command line interface
+# Installing DefenseFinder command line interface

 ### Install dependency